-The Productive Mental Health Ward will enable you to work with your team to transform your ward to a place where positve interaction and engagement of patients is increased in a safe and dignified environment.
-The experts in the ward processes are the ward staff themselves.
+The Productive Ward will enable you to work with your team to transform your ward to a place of increased calm and more dignified care.
+The experts in ward processes are your ward staff themselves.
 You will harness this expert knowledge to radically improve your ward processes.

-Your team will remove waste activities from processes and re-invest that saved time into making care more interactive, stimulating, reliable and safe.
+Your team will remove waste activities from processes and re-invest that saved time into making care more reliable and safe.
 Releasing time to care.

-After all, patients who receive the right care, safely and reliably, every time will have better outcomes - something we all aspire to deliver.
+After all, patients who receive the right care, safely and reliably, every time get well sooner - something we all aspire to.